killerzman/Binary-Huffman-Coding/README.md

 # C++ Binary Huffman Coding

-C++ implementation of binary huffman coding in one single file
+C++ implementation of Binary Huffman Coding in one single file